-- A new leisure centre for Llanelli as part of the Swansea Bay City Deal wellness village, - Developing Carmarthenshire as a national hub for cycling, including a new BMX track in

-Pembrey.
-Investments in the Towy Valley path, which will see the redevelopment of the old railway line from Carmarthen to Llandeilo as a walking and cycling resource, and further developments at the new closed road circuit in Pembrey, will complement the existing facilities at the Brechfa Forest and the velodrome in Carmarthen.
+- A new leisure centre for Llanelli as part of the Swansea Bay City Deal Pentre Awel Wellness Project, - Developing Carmarthenshire as a national hub for cycling.
+To this end we have already seen investments in a new BMX track and a closed road circuit in Pembrey, which have complemented the existing facilities at the Brechfa Forest and the velodrome in Carmarthen.